Sydney Fringe tickets available now

 Future Learning: Discussing advanced techniques and potential avenues for further study.

-I am also trialling an online-delivery medium with personalised feedback and flexibility around lesson timings for people who live overseas and find it hard to find a local in person teacher.
+I am also trialling an online-delivery medium with personalised feedback and flexibility around lesson timings for people who live far away, and find it hard to access a local in person teacher.

 I also have a passion for teaching, and love to help people progress.

-My aim in teaching would be only to cover the basics of the sitar, and to inspire confidence so a student can then find a more suitable teacher to progress them towards raags and to learn in more depth within the structure of Indian Classical Music.
+My aim in teaching would be only to cover the basics of the sitar at a foundational level, and to inspire confidence so a student can then find a more suitable long-term teacher to progress them towards raags and to learn in more depth within the structure of Indian Classical Music.

 I am also happy to teach people some basic accompaniment to bhajans and pop songs if they are interested to try and emulate my current style of playing.